1533 Mandler Hall

 Students admitted into the PhD program can apply for an MA along the way.
 Note: This is not required to complete the PhD program.

-The requirements for the MA degree in Psychology are
+The requirements for the MA in psychology are

-- Completion of the department's first year requirements.
+- Completion of the department’s first-year course requirements.

 - Completion of the general university requirements for the MA (Plan II).